-The North East Line Upgrade will enable improved train services for passengers and allow VLocity trains to run to Albury/Wodonga for the first time.
+The North East Line Upgrade is enabling improved train services for passengers and has allowed VLocity trains to run to Albury/Wodonga for the first time.

 The Australian Rail Track Corporation (ARTC) delivered the project’s track upgrades, which included: